theogravity/new-error/README.md

 }

 // Create the error registry by registering your errors and codes
-// you will generally want to memoize this as you will be using the
+// you will want to memoize this as you will be using the
 // reference throughout your application const errRegistry = new ErrorRegistry(errors, errorCodes)

 // Create an instance of InternalServerError
-// No need to do errRegistry.newError(errors.INTERNAL_SERVER_ERROR, errorCodes.DATABASE_FAILURE)
-// as Typescript autocomplete should show the available definitions, and type check will ensure
+// Typescript autocomplete should show the available definitions as you type the error names
-// that the values are valid
-const err = errRegistry.newError('INTERNAL_SERVER_ERROR', 'DATABASE_FAILURE')
+// and type check will ensure that the values are valid const err = errRegistry.newError('INTERNAL_SERVER_ERROR', 'DATABASE_FAILURE') console.log(err.toJSON())
-console.log(err.toJson())
 ```

 Produces: